Royal Borough of Windsor and Maidenhead: Westminster

-Local government

-Elections for councillors to the Royal Borough take place every four years; the last took place in 2019.
-The local authority is controlled a cabinet.
-The Royal Borough is currently under a Conservative administration, with Cllr Andrew Johnson the leader of the council.

-The borough's Mayor is Cllr John Story, and Mayor's Consort Barbara Story.

-41 councillors represent the electorate of 19 wards.
-The political control of the Royal Borough is as follows:

 Parish and town councils

 There are 14 parish councils and 1 town council in the borough:

 The towns of Maidenhead and Windsor are unparished.

 Education

 The Windsor and Maidenhead LEA provides a comprehensive system, with a three-tier successive school system in Windsor, and two-tier education elsewhere.
 Colleges and sixth forms are available in the main two towns as well as across its borders in Egham, Slough and Wokingham.

 Freedom of the Borough

 The following people and military units have received the Freedom of the Borough of Windsor and Maidenhead.